-A typical daypack is less than 2,500 cubic inches or 40 liters, however, there are other options to choose from depending on your activity.
+A typical daypack is less than 40 liters, however, there are exceptions so if you know you want to be able to carry more, then go ahead and size up.
 Here’s a brief overview of daypack sizes and the best activities to pair them with:

-- 36-50 Liters = Any activity that requires more gear like climbing, room for extra layers of clothing, food, water, etc.
+- 36-50 Liters: Any activity that requires more gear like climbing, or photography, etc

-Remember that you don’t need too big of a pack if you aren’t carrying additional gear or clothing layers.
-A smaller capacity pack will be lightweight and compact enough that it won’t way you down but may also come with enough technical features that you won’t need to worry about extra space and storage.
+Remember that you don’t need too big of a pack if you aren’t planning on carrying additional gear or lots of extra clothing layers.
+A smaller capacity pack will be more lightweight, compact, and comfortable while you hike.
+Why carry more than you need?

-Looking for a multi-day backpacking backpack?
-Click here our favorite backpacking pack recommendations.
+If you’re looking for a multi-day hiking backpack, check out our favorite backpacking pack recommendations.

 How Should a Daypack Fit?